THUNDERSAMA/lumen/README.md

 - When creating new files, such as components, please use camel case for the file names.
 For example, `SampleComponent` instead of `sample_component`.

-- Before pushing code in git run `npm build` is must
+- Before pushing code in git run `npm run build` is must

 - Ensure that your code contains proper comments explaining the changes made.
 Comments help other developers understand the purpose of each code modification and facilitate collaboration.